liang-faan/JavaDesignPattern/README.md

     private static volatile A obj;
     /*
     volatile make sure variable write to main memory if deploy environment has multiple CPU, each CPU will have its own cache.
-In the same machine and refer to same instance, volatile make sure all CPU refer to the same variable instance inside main memory.
+    To make sure all CPU refers to the same instance, volatile make sure variable ready from main memory.
     */

     private A() {